erroronline1/caro/readme.md

 The application does not replace an ERP system.
 Procurement data is solely accessible within the application based on its own database.
 This has initially been a concious decision against overwhelming ERP product databases that are not maintainable in reality and more often than not require a proprietary interface.
 The products database is supposed to be populated with vendors product lists (e.g. pricelists) and sanitized from any unimportant data on a regular basis.
 However ERP stock data exports can be used as well, and if you're lucky you can import tidy data through the [ERP Interface](#erp-interface).

 Orders can be deleted by administrative users and requesting unit members at any time and will be deleted by default after a set timespan once being delivered.
 This module is for operational communication only, not for persistent documentation purpose.
+Albeit orders being stored in a secondary database and accessible for a prolonged timespan, this data is unlikely to contain relevant data regarding regulatory topics in addition to accumulating ERP data.

 ## Extras
 * Text recommendations